-Grand Council Chief
+Glen Hare - Deputy Grand Council Chief

-A fluent speaker of Anishinaabe-mowin (Ojibwe language), Deputy Grand Chief Hare recently served six consecutive terms as Chief of M’Chigeeng First Nation and two terms as the Regional Grand Chief for the Lake Huron Region.
+Deputy Grand Council Chief Hare is a fluent speaker of the Anishinaabemowin language.
+He served six consecutive terms as Chief of M’Chigeeng First Nation, three consecutive terms as a Councillor, and two terms as the Regional Grand Chief for the Lake Huron Region.

 For additional information about Bios or any information regarding the content of this page, please contact: